berserkcoder/springBoot/README.md

 controller sends request to Service then Service sends request to Repository then Repository sends request to DB and then the user gets it response
 Flow Diagram : Controller → Service → Repository → DB

+What does API(Application Programming Interface) mean?
+Set of rules and protocols that allow one software appilication to interact and communicate with another

 Docker Commands
 1) docker pull <image>